Vellis59/openseo-studio/README.md

 (The model list is dynamically loaded — it may differ for each user)

-### ✨ New in v0.9.2
+### ✨ New in v0.9.3
-- **Settings cleanup** that keeps only global, durable preferences in the Settings panel.
-- **Advanced parameters grouped** under a collapsed Expert mode section to reduce visual density.
-- **Clearer maintenance tools** for export/import and local storage reset.
+- **Contextual generation options panel** for prompt mode and TOC toggles, scoped to generation only.
+- **Generation-only preferences** stored separately from global settings and skipped in anonymous mode.

 > Note: The previous cover image generator is temporarily disabled while we revisit the feature.